Originally published on Recovery View – November 5, 2013

-In breaking down this definition, “internal” occurrences are thoughts or feelings, and “external” occurrences involve the five senses: sight, sound, smell, taste, and touch.
+Terence Gorski, a pioneer in relapse prevention, defines a trigger event as “any internal or external occurrence that activates a craving (obsession, compulsion, physical craving, and drug-seeking behavior)” (Gorski, 1988).
+In breaking down this definition, internal occurrences are thoughts or feelings, and external occurrences involve the five senses: sight, sound, smell, taste and touch.
 In order for something to be a trigger, such an event must be connected in some way to the person’s using.
 The event must also happen just before, or simultaneous to, the actual use (Gorski, 1988).
 The most important thing to know about what makes a trigger a trigger is its connection to the use.

-As stated previously, in very early sobriety, you do not go to bars or other using places, you avoid people who use and drink, and you avoid any other triggers you identify.
+According to Gorski, there are three phases in the trigger recovery process: avoidance, gradual re-introduction and extinction.
+Phase I is to “eliminate as many of them as you can, for a limited period of time, until stable” (Gorski, 1988).
+As stated previously, in very early sobriety, you do not go to bars or other using places; you avoid people who use and drink; and you avoid any other triggers you identify.

+“The second phase is a gradual reintroduction of the triggers so that the person can learn how to cope with them” (Gorski, 1988).
 This does not mean to gradually re-introduce the addict into the crack house or their favorite watering hole, but there are some trigger situations that you should be able to eventually participate in.
 As stated earlier, alcohol permeates our society and you would have to live a very sheltered life in order to avoid it over the long term.
 Therefore, in order to lead any kind of a normal life, gradual re-introduction to some trigger situations is necessary.
-This re-introduction process is best done with the addict’s sponsor or with a therapist or group if they have one.
-Following is an example of this process in my own sobriety.
+This re-introduction process is best done with the addict’s sponsor or with a therapist or group if he or she has one.
+The following is an example of this process in my own sobriety.

 When I was about 90 days sober and still involved in the aftercare portion of my treatment program, we were invited to the wedding of my wife’s cousin in Chandler, Arizona.
 I thought: “I’d really like to go!”
 However, I had learned from past experience that decisions I made on my own in relation to my sobriety were typically bad ones.
 So I decided to leave it completely up to my group and put it out to them.
-The consensus was that since I was still working a very strong sobriety program, going to daily meetings, and going with my supportive wife, I could probably stay sober if I created a sobriety plan.
+The consensus was that since I was still working a very strong sobriety program, going to daily meetings and going with my supportive wife, I could probably stay sober if I created a sobriety plan.
 The group then proceeded to help me put this plan together.

 First, they suggested that I carry a Big Book (Alcoholics Anonymous) onto the plane.
 The thinking was that since flying on an airplane was a trigger for me to drink, it would be difficult to order a drink while holding a Big Book in my hand.
 The book has an embossed cover so nobody would know what it was and, if they recognized it, they probably have one and I might meet someone in the program.